- GRANT PORTFOLIO

 to join hands and finds solutions together.

 NW Children’s Fund’s 2017 Forum on January 31 at the Washington State Convention Center was a great success!
-More than 400 people attended, representing over 130 organizations to learn about adolescent brain development, stress, trauma and resilience.
+About 450 people attended, representing more than 130 organizations to learn about adolescent brain development, stress, trauma and resilience.
 Thank you to all of our speakers, sponsors and participants – you helped foster an inspiring conversation!

 Amara | Apex Foundation | Auburn Youth Resources | Baker Educational Resources | Bentall Kennedy | Bezos Family Foundation | Big Brothers Big Sisters Island County | Boyer Clinic | CASA | Casey Family Programs | Catholic Community Services | Center for Human Services | City of Mercer Island | City Year Seattle | Cocoon House | Davis Wright Tremaine LLP | Dawson Place Child Advocacy Center | Denise Louie Education Center | Department of Social and Health Services | Domestic Violence Services of Snohomish County | Eastside Pathways | Edmonds School District | Encompass | Everett Public Schools | Family Law CASA | Forest Ridge School of the Sacred Heart | Foster Pepper | Foundation for Healthy Generations | Friends of Youth | Girl Scouts of Western Washington | Glacier Peak Institute | Highline Public Schools | Housing Hope | Intrust Funding | Jane Davis Consulting | King County Employment & Education Resources | King County Community Services Division | King County Social Services | King County Superior Court | KPMG LLP | KrimmelWorks | LifeWire | Lutheran Community Services NW | M Nelson Consulting | Windsor Vest Development Services | Medina Foundation | Mill Creek Family Services | Mukilteo School District | National CASA | Navos | Northwest Youth Services | NW Children’s Fund | Ocaprio Films | Parent Trust for Washington Children | Partners for Our Children | Pivotal Ventures | Providence Health Services | Public Health – Seattle & King County | Raikes Foundation | Rainier Scholars | Readiness to Learn Foundation | Rebecca Wilson Consulting | Riverview School District | Ryther | Seattle Children’s Research Institute | Seattle Public Schools | Snohomish County Juvenile Court | Snohomish County Public Defenders Association | Snohomish County Superior Court | Sound Discipline | Southwest Youth and Family Services | South Whidbey School District | TeamChild | Teen Feed | The One Eighty Foundation | Treehouse | United Way of King County | University of Washington | UW Institute for Learning and Brain Sciences | Vine Maple Place | Vision House | WeekdayRx | Washington Frontiers of Innovation | WA State Coalition Against Domestic Violence | YMCA of Greater Seattle | Youth Eastside Services | Youthcare | YWCA Pierce County